GitHub

 Extensions: SubjectAltName, KeyUsage, BasicConstraints

-Instead of serializing each message for every connected client, certstream-server-rust serializes once per certificate into three pre-built byte payloads (full, lite, domains_only), wraps them in an Arc<PreSerializedMessage>, and clones only the Arc pointer to every subscriber — zero re-serialization, zero extra heap allocation per client.
-JSON serialization uses simd-json (SIMD-accelerated) when the simd feature is enabled (the default).
-With 10,000 clients, this means 1 serialization instead of 10,000.
-The broadcast channel uses backpressure — lagging clients skip messages rather than blocking others.
+Instead of serializing each message per connected client, certstream serializes once per certificate into three pre-built byte payloads (full, lite, domains_only), wraps them in an Arc<PreSerializedMessage>, and clones only the Arc pointer to every subscriber — zero re-serialization, zero extra heap allocation per client.
+With 10,000 clients that is one serialization instead of 10,000.
+The broadcast channel uses backpressure: lagging clients skip messages rather than blocking others, and a client that falls too far behind is disconnected.

 full